Explore the historical continuity of our people: Aramean Timeline →

 In other words, Greek settlers in Syria were "Syrian" only in the geographic sense.
 The "real" Syrians were those who actually spoke the language and followed the inherited customs.
 Jerome described the holy man Malchus as "Syrian by origin and tongue."
 Theodoret of Cyrus described the heresiarch Audaeus as "Syrian, both by origin and by speech."
 Both ancestry and language mattered.

 In Syriac sources, this meaning emerges most clearly in contexts where Syriac culture is being compared with Greek culture.
-The seventh-century scholar Severus Sebokht, defending Syriac intellectual achievement against Greek pretensions in fields such as astronomy, contrasted "Suryaye" with "Yawnaye" (Greeks).
+The seventh-century scholar Severus Sebokht, defending Syriac intellectual achievement against Greek pretensions in fields such as astronomy, contrasted Suryaye with Yawnaye (Greeks).
 He sarcastically referred to himself as "a Syrian and ignoramus," pointing not at his home region but at the supposed cultural inferiority assigned to the Syriac tradition by Greek-dominated intellectual circles.

 East Syrian writers also sometimes used Suryaye in this sense, to refer to the Syriac literary and scientific tradition.
 The scholar Shemon Barqaya (late sixth to early seventh century) mentioned a calendrical date that belonged to "us, Syrians."